SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia.Tests/slottymedia.tests.servicetests.likeservicetests.md

 ### **DeleteLike_ShouldThrowLikeIudException_WhenDatabaseIudActionExceptionIsThrown()**

+Tests that a LikeIudException is thrown when a DatabaseIudActionException is thrown.

 ```csharp
 public void DeleteLike_ShouldThrowLikeIudException_WhenDatabaseIudActionExceptionIsThrown()
 ```

 ### **DeleteLike_ShouldThrowLikeGeneralException_WhenGeneralDatabaseExceptionIsThrown()**

+Tests that a LikeGeneralException is thrown when a GeneralDatabaseException is thrown.

 ```csharp
 public void DeleteLike_ShouldThrowLikeGeneralException_WhenGeneralDatabaseExceptionIsThrown()
 ```

 ### **GetLikesForPost_ShouldReturnUserIds_WhenLikesAreFound()**

+Tests that user IDs are returned when likes are found for a post.

 ```csharp
 public Task GetLikesForPost_ShouldReturnUserIds_WhenLikesAreFound()